Divyansh-ag14/Docker/README.md

 <br>This line informs Docker that the container will listen on port 80 at runtime.
 It exposes port 80 to allow communication with the container's processes using that port.
 However, it doesn't actually publish the port to the host machine.

 5. CMD ["flask", "run", "--host=0.0.0.0", "--port=80"]
-This line specifies the command that will be executed when the container is run.
+<br>This line specifies the command that will be executed when the container is run.
 It launches the Flask application using the flask run command with additional options.
 It sets the host to 0.0.0.0 to listen on all available network interfaces and the port to 80.

 <br>2.
 Create an image (make sure you are in your project directory)<br>
 Write the below command on terminal